hapax/hapax.github.io/assets/teaching.md

 which [Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan)
 seemed to do on a daily basis?

 Although Ramanujan's work still strikes me as semi-mystical, many results on infinite series, equally baffling and exciting to the outsider, are low-hanging fruit with calculus at our disposal.

-We will find an infinite series for $\pi$ based on inverse sine (first discovered by Isaac Newton).
+In our case, we'll cook up an infinite series for $\pi$ based on the inverse sine.
-First, we recall the derivative:
+First, recall the derivative:

 $$
 \frac{d}{dx} \sin^{-1} x = (1-x^2)^{-1/2}.